Hyperight

 • There is a creative work culture for supportive feedback and open communication, in which a leader should invest most of the time and energy.

-Once the leadership and the management have a vision about the future of data of the organisations, they can start thinking in depth about recruiting, hiring, retaining and building the team based on a strategy or a plan.
-The goals of that strategy or plan should be aligned with the organisation’s business goals, but the objectives of a data team can be categorized as exploratory (the organisation has some data, but you don’t know how to capitalize on it), analytic (the organisation wants to take data usage to the next level) or innovative (when organisation has the necessary insights for making decisions and wants to start investing in that direction).
+Once the leadership and the management have a vision about the future of data of the organizations, they can start thinking in depth about recruiting, hiring, retaining and building the team based on a strategy or a plan.
+The goals of that strategy or plan should be aligned with the organization’s business goals, but the objectives of a data team can be categorized as exploratory (the organization has some data, but you don’t know how to capitalize on it), analytic (the organization wants to take data usage to the next level) or innovative (when organization has the necessary insights for making decisions and wants to start investing in that direction).

 Talent Acquisition and Structure of the Data Team